Client onboarding done. Documents verified. Files saved.

 You log into FigsFlow.
 Click on the client’s name.
 Passports, address proof, sanctions checks, verification certificates.
 All there.
 Timestamped.
 Traceable.
 Compliance delivered in seconds, not hours of frantic searching.

-This guide provides the complete ID verification checklist every accounting practice needs, plus the exact steps to verify clients correctly under MLR 2017.
+This guide provides the complete ID verification checklist for AML that every accounting practice needs, plus the exact steps to verify clients correctly under MLR 2017.

-- ID verification requires three mandatory elements: full name, residential address, and date of birth with photographic identification
+- The ID verification checklist requires three mandatory elements: full name, residential address, and date of birth with photographic identification

 - Electronic verification against government databases is legally required, not optional under MLR 2017